haywirelabs/hwl/resumes/resumeTech.md

 * Define the context and intent for the Bethesda.net Web front-end systems from concept to launch
 * Act as the business point-of-contact for web initiatives and projects
 * Interact with company stakeholders to define business requirements for purposes of implementation into feature development
+* Design User Flows and define global design patterns for Enterprise distribution and use
+* Design User Page Interactions to improve customer experience as well as increase conversion rates
+* Design System Integration interactions between front-end user experience and back-end processing systems
+* Identification and documentation of product needs and dependencies
+* Create Feature Design Documents for defining new business requirements
+* Perform role definition and business justifications for new hires for the Web Team - Design and Technology Roles
 * Manage internal and external design and development resources to develop multiple ongoing initiatives
     * contracts negotiation
     * resource management and allocation